Jump ahead to:

 - A: Action

 When we buy stuff, we go through a decision process.
-For small purchases (for example: a ream of paper for your printer) the decision process is short.
+For small purchases (for example: a ream of paper for your printer) the decision process is short and quick.

 For larger purchases (for example: a car) the decision process is much longer, more involved, and contains many more steps.